deshabhishek007/Good-Finds/README.md

 - [Fullstory](https://www.fullstory.com) - Web Analytics with full session playback, GDPR Compliant.
 - [Link Checker](http://wheredoesthislinkgo.com/) - Enter a shortened URL to see where it will take you
 - [followww](https://followww.co/) - Track HTTP redirects and cookies from short URLs
+- [Sitechecker] (https://sitechecker.pro/) - to check and monitor you site
 - [SEO Spider Tool By Screaming Frog](https://www.screamingfrog.co.uk/seo-spider) - Crawler that runs on your machine.
 - [Wappalyzer](https://www.wappalyzer.com/) - A cross-platform utility that uncovers the technologies used on websites.